 Assessing the Simulated Arctic Freshwater System in CMIP5 Models, the CESM Large Ensemble, and Forced Simulations

 In this NSF-funded project, we are working on assessing the Arctic freshwater budget simulated by climate models, the influence of internal variability on the simulated Arctic freshwater budget, and the Arctic freshwater dynamics.
 We are collaborating with Marika Holland (NCAR) and Bruno Tremblay (Columbia University & McGill University), as well as with Peter Schlosser and Robert Newton from the Arctic Switchyward project at Lamont Doherty.

-Isotope-enabled ocean modeling
+C-iTRACE: Isotope-enabled paleo ocean modeling for the deglacial

-We are using recenty developed carbon and water isotopes within the CESM model to assess the simulated climate evolution against proxy records and isotope observations.
-Collaborators include Zhengyu Liu (University of Wisconsin Madison) and Bette Otto-Blienser (NCAR)
+In this NSF-funded project, we are using recenty developed carbon, water, neodynium, and Pa/Th isotopes within the CESM ocean model to assess the simulated deglacial climate evolution against proxy records and isotope observations.
+Collaborators include Zhengyu Liu (The Ohio State University) and Bette Otto-Blienser (NCAR).